 Portrait of 'Strong' Joe Smart from the series Tombo's Wound by Joey Lawrence 2017 © Joey Lawrence

 Awarded annually since 1993, the Taylor Wessing Photographic Portrait Prize is one of the world’s most celebrated and competitive photography awards.
 The initial shortlist was drawn from 4,462 digital submissions by 1,973 artists from 70 countries, and judged anonymously by an expert panel.
 In past years, entries have ranged from formal portraits to more experimental images, submitted by both established professionals and emerging talent from all over the world.
 The diversity and international flavour of this photography exhibition makes it one of the most inspiring open submission photography competitions of the year.

 The winning photographs are on display alongside the work of 45 other selected photographers in an exhibition at the National Portrait Gallery.
 Each year the exhibition also features an In Focus display to showcase new work from an internationally recognised photographer; this year, previously unseen prints from acclaimed Japanese photographer Rinko Kawuachi take centre-stage.

-|What||Taylor Wessing Photographic Portrait Prize 2017, National Portrait Gallery|
+|What||Winner announced of Taylor Wessing Photographic Portrait Prize 2018, National Portrait Gallery|

 |Where||National Portrait Gallery, St Martin's Place, London, WC2H 0HE | MAP|

 |Nearest tube||Leicester Square (underground)|